boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Enable animation

-It animates the measure values when you enable the `Enable Animation.`
+It animates the measure values when you `Enable Animation`.

 ### Show value label